pubnub/workshop-raspberrypi/examples-python/RangeFinder/ultrasonic_rangefinder_+_pi__+_pubnub.md

         print("Distance", distance, "cm")
         print("Too Far")

-        message = {'distance': distance, 'Proximity' : 'False'}
+        message = {'colummns':[['distance', distance],['Proximity', "False"]]}
         print pubnub.publish(channel, message)

     time.sleep(1)
 ```
 In both cases, we publish distance and proximity data to our own log.

-Because we want the messages to be easily readable by a webpage or another application, we package data in a dictionary, **"message"** with two items: our integer 'distance' and a boolean 'Proximity.'
+Because we want the messages to be easily readable by the graphing library used on the dashboard, we package our data in 'message' as a dictionary.
+The key 'columns' is a pointer for the library.
+The duple ['distance', distance] contains the raw measurement, and the duple ['Proximity','True'/'False'] (depending on distance) allows us to visualize the alarm.

 When distance is less than or equal to 10, a message is sent with the distance data and Proximity's value set to True.
 Otherwise, a message is sent with Proximity set to False.